 You Might Get Less Support with the 100% Commission Guys

-Companies that take a split will generally help out as they have a greater interest in getting the deal closed because a decent chunk of the commission goes to them as well.
+Conversely, brokerages that take a split will generally help out as they have a greater interest in getting the deal done because a decent chunk of the commission goes to them as well.

 Remember, nothing is free, and if a company gives up money in one area, they surely plan to make up for it somewhere else.